-2.2 Application Selection Control
+B. Application Selection Control

 The Caernarvon system consists of a kernel, running in supervisor mode, and user-mode applications.
-These applications are stored in the file system by files marked as executables.
+These applications are stored in the file system as files marked as executables.
 In a multi-application smart card, with multiple access classes specifying different levels of access to files, the security policy applies equally to running a program file as it does to any other file access-insufficient access to a file implies that the program in that file cannot be run in the current session.
+Calls from user-mode applications to system-level code are referred to as Supervisor Calls (SVCs) in this environment.